Gomboc-AI/ide-extension/README.md

 ### Development
 When developing, you must run this using the debugger, in order to do that just use `F5`, which will open a new instance of vscode running the plugin.
 This will re-compile the code using esbuild.
 Sometimes you need to run the command manually, in which case just run `npm run compile` which will also eslint / typecheck it.

+Make sure to prepend your command names with `Gomboc` so that it is easy to search for the command when looking within vscode.

 ##### New Command
 If you want to create a new comand you have to add it to the `package.json` as well as activate it within the `activate` function in `extension.ts`